mizu.js

 2 Notes $event [tag] .prevent .stop .once .passive .capture .self .attach .throttle .debounce .keys

-Multiple listeners can be attached in a single directive using the empty shorthand @="object" (e.g. @="{ foo() {}, bar() {} }").
+Attach multiple listeners in a single directive using the shorthand @="object" (e.g., @="{ foo() {}, bar() {} }").

-• Modifiers are applied to all specified listeners in the directive (e.g. @.prevent="{}").
+• Modifiers apply to all listeners in the directive (e.g., @.prevent="{}").

-• Tags may be specified to use this syntax multiple times which can be useful to attach listeners with different modifiers (e.g. @[1]="{}" @[2].prevent="{}").
+• Use tags to attach listeners with different modifiers (e.g., @[1]="{}" @[1].prevent="{}").

-• As HTML attributes are case-insensitive, it is currently the only way to listen for events with uppercase letters or illegal attribute characters (e.g. @="{ FooBar() {}, Foobar() {} }").
+• HTML attributes are case-insensitive, so this is the only way to listen for events with uppercase letters or illegal attribute characters (e.g., @="{ FooBar() {}, Foobar() {} }").

-To listen for events with dots . in their names, surround them by brackets { } (e.g. @{my.event}).
+To listen for events with dots . in their names, use brackets {} (e.g. @{my.event}).

 Variables

-$eventEvent (in listener only) The dispatched Event.
+(in listener only) The dispatched Event.

 Modifiers